(Part Two of Series) Read An Introduction to Event Lighting Techniques, Part 1

 Event lighting techniques have the power to evoke emotion, compliment décor, and kick up the fun to create unique events.
 It can be transformational for event productions.
 Using lighting and color to tie together your theme and logo colors throughout the event (from registration arrival through exhibit areas and meeting rooms) is key to the overall attendee experience.
 Visual continuation is an impactful way to accomplish the goal of reinforcing your theme and message.
 Beyond making sure your audience can see the presenters, event lighting has versatile applications for your events.

-Lighting Techniques for Registration
+Event Lighting Techniques for Registration

-Intelligent lights often referred to as moving lights, provide movement and textured light patterns that add depth and dimension to stage sets, backdrops, ceiling décor, dancefloors and the list goes on.
+Intelligent lights often referred to as moving lights, provide movement, and textured light patterns that add depth and dimension to stage sets, backdrops, ceiling décor, dancefloors, and the list goes on.
 Apply lighting techniques with movement to build excitement and engage your audience.
 Adding a haze or fog machine allows you to see the beams and texture of the light, creating a more dramatic look.
 If you want to use fog or haze, make sure to check the rules on using these machines with your venue event manager.

 Layered lighting techniques create both impact and a stunning atmosphere.
 One example would be to flood a wall or ceiling with purple lighting and project a pattern over the color.
-Or in a tent, you could design a warm glow of lighting between the tent and fabric liner and hang café lights or project patterned lighting to add to the ambiance.
+Or in a tent, you could design a warm glow of illumination between the tent and fabric liner and hang café lights or project patterned lighting to add to the ambiance.

 A lighting console is used to program lights and can design several different lightings looks for a single area.
-For example, when designing a walk-in look with moving lights, bright colors create a fun and engaging experience to start off your meeting.
+For example, when designing a walk-in look with moving lights, bright colors create a fun and engaging experience to start your meeting.
 As your program progresses, you would design a transition to the lighting look that would include less movement and possibly use logo or theme colors.
-For an evening program, social event, or fashion show you might choose an entirely different look by just changing the lighting colors and patterns.
+For an evening program, social event, or fashion show, you might choose an entirely different look by just changing the lighting colors and patterns.
 The options are almost infinite.

-Knowing what you want your event to feel like and areas you want to include will get you on the right path as you work with your technology partner to design a lighting solution for your next event.
+Knowing what you want your event to feel like and areas you wish to include will get you on the right path as you work with your technology partner to design a lighting solution for your next event.

 Keep learning.
-View our Lighting Glossary of Terms
+View our Lighting Glossary of Terms.

 Share this Post